 What's in this guide?

-- How do I know if it's worth getting a credit card with an annual fee?
+- Should I get a credit card with an annual fee?

-- What are the common pros and cons of a credit card with an annual fee?
+- Pros and cons of a credit card with an annual fee

 - Is an annual fee credit card right for me?